 Honda CR-V Malfunction Indicators

-Malfunction indicators for the 2017 Honda CR-V activate when performance issues occur.
-If you see any one of the lights below while you’re driving, contact a trusted Honda service center and schedule a repair immediately to prevent severe problems and vehicle damage.
+Malfunction indicators for the Honda CR-V activate when performance issues occur.
+If you see any of the lights below while you’re driving, contact a trusted Honda service center and schedule a repair immediately to prevent severe problems and vehicle damage.

-- Low Oil Pressure: This Honda CR-V dashboard warning light looks like a red leaky oil can, and it indicates that there’s not enough oil in your engine.
+- Low Oil Pressure: This Honda CR-V dashboard warning light looks like a red leaky oil can, and it indicates there’s not enough oil in your engine.

 - Charging System: A symbol that resembles a red car battery is the Charging System malfunction indicator.
-It lets you know that the battery in your vehicle isn’t charging.
+It lets you know the battery in your vehicle isn’t charging.

-- Brake System: If you see the word BRAKE in red on your dashboard, it typically means that there’s not enough brake fluid in your CR-V. It can also indicate a malfunction in the brake system.
+- Brake System: If you see the word BRAKE in red on your dashboard, it typically means there’s not enough brake fluid in your CR-V. It can also indicate a malfunction in the brake system.

 - All-Wheel Drive: If you see AWD in yellow on your dashboard, there’s a malfunction with the All-Wheel Drive system.
-When it blinks, it means that the system is overheating or inactive.
+When it blinks, it means the system is overheating or inactive.